 Employees can request a free home-use license for a personally owned machine directly from Wolfram Research.
 You will need our site license number, which is available by contacting Brett Hendricks.

-Students can purchase discounted licenses for personally owned machines through Wolfram Research for $44.95 (Semester Edition) or $69.95 (Annual Edition).
+Students can purchase discounted licenses for personally owned machines through Wolfram Research.
 Faculty are encouraged to let Brett Hendricks know if a significant number of students will use Mathematica for a course, as additional discounts may be available.